 Gemma M. Garcia, Patricia Glover, and Norel Ruiz dreamed up the idea of a prison transition program for women that would teach them how to start their own business.
 This program would stand out from existing prison education programs in that it would teach essential life skills beyond employability: entrepreneurship, and comprehensive life skills classes that address cognitive behavioral and substance abuse issues.
 The goal was always to create an educational program based in love, forgiveness and practical skills so that the women who successfully graduated could productively rejoin their communities and families and avoid future prison sentences.

-In May 2009, this shared dream became LEAP (Ladies’ Empowerment and Action Program).
-Gemma remains an active of LEAP volunteer and board member and Pat continue to volunteer with LEAP at the prison.
+In May 2009, this shared dream became LEAP (Ladies Empowerment and Action Program).
+Gemma remains an active LEAP volunteer and board member and Pat continue to volunteer with LEAP at the prison.

 Today, LEAP gives incarcerated women a way to transcend their past: We teach entrepreneurship and essential life and employment skills.
 The most important “skill” we teach is helping women see that they can love themselves.
-We have graduated more than 150 women from our intense, eight-month long program, offered at both Homestead.
+We have graduated more than 180 women from our intense, eight-month long program, offered at both Homestead and Lowell Correctional Institutions.
 Our program thrives because of LEAP’s partnership with the Barry University Andreas School of Business and the dedication of a whole village of loving volunteer teachers and mentors.
 Learn more about the program.